Directed panspermia

-Directed panspermia is the deliberate transport of microorganisms into space to be used as introduced species on lifeless but habitable astronomical objects.
+Directed panspermia is a type of panspermia that implies the deliberate transport of microorganisms into space to be used as introduced species on other astronomical objects.

-Historically, Shklovskii and Sagan (1966) and Crick and Orgel (1973) hypothesized that life on the Earth may have been seeded deliberately by other civilizations.
-Conversely, Mautner and Matloff (1979) and Mautner (1995, 1997) proposed that humanity should seed other planetary systems, protoplanetary discs or star-forming clouds with microorganisms, to secure and expand its organic gene/protein lifeform.
-To avoid interference with local life, the targets may be young planetary systems where local life is unlikely.
-Directed panspermia can be motivated by biotic ethics that value the basic patterns of organic gene/protein life with its unique complexity and unity, and its drive for self-propagation.
+Shklovskii and Sagan (1966) and Crick and Orgel (1973) hypothesized that life on the Earth may have been seeded deliberately by other civilizations.
+Conversely, Mautner and Matloff (1979) and Mautner (1995, 1997) proposed that humanity should seed other planetary systems, protoplanetary discs or star-forming clouds with microorganisms.
+Motivations for directed panspermia often stem from panbiotic ethics and as a last resort existential risk mitigation strategy.
+However, more recently directed panspermia has also been heavily criticised from the perspectives of contamination and interference with indigenous life, wild animal welfare concerns, and procreative ethics, highlighting in particular, concerns about its irreversibility in the context of its uncertain ethical consequences.